Search

 Overview

-We acknowledge that human rights concerns cannot be addressed in isolation from environmental issues.
-The right to a safe and healthy environment is increasingly being recognised and established by countries, regulators, and lawmakers as a fundamental human right.
-As such, CIMB’s human rights management incorporates environmental considerations, ensuring a holistic approach to safeguarding the well-being of individuals and communities.
+Countries, regulators, and lawmakers are increasingly recognising and establishing the right to a safe and healthy environment as a fundamental human right.
+As such, CIMB’s human rights management incorporates environmental considerations, ensuring a holistic approach to safeguarding the wellbeing of individuals and communities.

 Governance